yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ￼
 ### Bubble Blast Saga Level Designer (MVC) ###

-The following is a brief overview of the game that you will be building called Bubble Blast Sage.
-When launching the game, the user is presented with the interface, with a grid like structure where the bubbles will be placed.
+The following is a brief overview of the game that you will be building called Bubble Blast Saga.
+When launching the game, the user is presented with the interface, with an isometric grid-like structure where the bubbles will be placed.
 A palette at the bottom will allow the designer to choose the type of bubble he wants to design the grid with (blue, red, green, orange).
-The palette also contains an eraser used to delete bubbles from the grid.
-After adding the bubbles onto the grid, the user can use the SAVE button to store the current grid bubbles in a file on the iPad.
-The LOAD button can be use to load and restore the previously saved level, and the RESET button will clear all the bubbles from the grid n the level designer.
-Once the grid is ready, the user starts the game by pressing the START button.
+The palette also contains an eraser used to clean the bubbles off the grid.
+After adding the bubbles onto the grid, the user can use the **SAVE** button to store the current grid bubbles in a file on the iPad.
+The **LOAD** button can be used to load and restore the previously saved level, and the **RESET** button will clear all the bubbles from the grid.
+Once the user is satisfied with the level design, he can start the game by pressing the **START** button (to be implemented in the upcoming problem sets).

 In the game, the user specifies the direction of a new bubble to shot.
-The bubble will then interact with the existing bubbles in the grid according to the physics engine that you will build in the next problem set.
+The bubble will then interact with the existing bubbles in the grid according to the game engine that you will build in the next problem set.
 If the shot bubble touches another bubble with the same colour as its own, and these bubbles form a group of 3 or more bubbles, then all the connected bubbles of this colour are destroyed.
 The objective of the game is to destroy all the bubbles from the grid by making groups of 3 or more.
-In this problem set, the START button will be disabled.
+In this problem set, the **START** button will be disabled.
 You will only have to build a rudimentary level designer.

 The features of the level designer that you are expected to implement include the following:

 * Reset, save and load a game level;
 * An object palette from which the user can select the bubble colour or the eraser;
-* Fill the grid with the bubbles (translate);
+* Fill the grid with the bubbles (pan gesture);
-* Change the colour in the grid in a round-robin fashion (single tap);
+* Change the colour in the grid in a round-robin fashion (single-tap gesture);
-* Delete bubbles from the grid (double tap);
+* Delete bubbles from the grid (double-tap gesture);

-Section 2 - Bubble Blast Sage Level Designer
+Section 2 - Bubble Blast Saga Level Designer
 --

 ### Problem 1: Create the Bubble Palette (10 points) ###

 To create the palette, you need to add a new view, palette, to the main view.
-The palette will contain 4 bubbles (blue, red, green, orange) that the designer can choose to fill the grid with and an eraser to delete the bubble.
-These objects should be added as subviews in the palette and should stay in the palette throughout the design phase.
+The palette will contain 4 bubbles (blue, red, green, orange) that the user can choose to fill the grid with and an eraser to delete bubbles.
+These images should stay in the palette throughout the design phase.
 You can find the necessary graphic files for the game objects in the archive for this problem set.
 Image 5.1 is a sample screenshot of the level designer.
 You are however free to redesign the layout of the level designer as long as you satisfy the basic requirements.

 From the bubble palette, the user taps to select the type of bubble he wants to use to fill the grid or taps the eraser to delete the bubble from the grid.